KNOWN AND COMMON FAKE COACH SERIAL NUMBERS

 To help wade through the counterfeit Coaches for sale, here's a basic guide to some of the most commonly-used fake serial numbers.
 Many of these show up on older classic leather bags but have been found on new Signature bags and leather bags too.
 And more will show up every month, so don't think that if a number isn't listed here it must be ok.

 Of course there's more to deciding whether or not a Coach bag or other accessory is counterfeit than just the serial number.
-You also have to look at the construction details like zipper pulls, hardware, stitching, the design and thickness of the straps, the design and font used on the creed stamp or creed patch inside the bag, and especially whether the style number (the numbers to the right of the dash) on the creed actually belongs to that style bag.
+You also have to look at the construction details like zipper pulls (but NOT the zipper brand, which can never prove something's genuine!), hardware, stitching, the design and thickness of the straps, the design and font used on the creed stamp or creed patch inside the bag, and especially whether the style number (the numbers to the right of the dash) on the creed actually belongs to that style bag.

 Read the creed carefully and look for mistakes in spacing, spelling and punctuation (these don't always prove something is fake but they will 99 times out of 100).